Samuel Austin Kingman: Career in Kansas

-In 1864 he ran for re-election as associate justice but was defeated, by Jacob Safford a local district judge at the time.
+In 1864 he ran for re-election as justice but was defeated, by Jacob Safford a local district judge at the time.

 Two years later he was elected Chief Justice and took his seat January 14, 1867, for the term of six years.
 In 1872 he was re-elected for a full term, but at the end of 1876 he resigned his office by reason of his failing health and retired from active public life, residing at Topeka.

 He was the president of both the Kansas State Historical society and the Kansas State Bar association.

 In 1873 several people and organizations put Judge Kingman's name forward for senatorship, and although he was persuaded to run he lost to James M. Harvey.

 Both Kingman County, Kansas and Kingman city were named in his honor during his lifetime, in 1872 and 1874 respectively.

 Death

 In 1844, Kingman married Matilda Willets of Terre Haute, with whom he had two daughters Lucy and Lillian, all three of whom survived him.

 He died suddenly September 9, 1904 aged 86 sitting in a chair at his home in Topeka.
 Although his health had been in decline for several years he was suffering no particular illnesses at the time so his death was deemed to be from old age.
 He had survived two of the chief justices that followed him, Albert H. Horton and David Martin as well as almost all of the other fifty-one delegates to the Wyandotte convention.
 He was buried at Topeka Cemetery.